From Windsor Castle

 Located at Devil’s Lake, the railroad stop at Minnewaukan was more than 100 miles from the little town of Rolla and the homestead nearby that Harry had been having built for them.
 They had to take the mail sleigh across the frozen lake in a temperature of -40 degrees F below, with Marie shielding her face from the biting wind with a dainty English parasol from the trunk of gifts sent by Queen Victoria.
 But first, she and Harry went straight to the local frontier minister to get married – Marie claiming that a condition of her release from Victoria’s service had been that she would immediately send the Queen confirmation that she had married Harry on arrival.
 The English clothes she had travelled in proved totally inadequate for the brutal weather that greeted her.
 A kind-hearted local shop keeper lent Marie a thick raccoon coat, several sizes too large, for the wedding ceremony – seen in this grainy surviving photo – although one fanciful account I found talked of it being ‘a beautiful brocade lined mink coat given her by the queen before she left’!

 It took two days for Marie and Harry to get to the rudimentary, one-roomed log cabin at Rolla that was to be their home, by open wagon in the perishing cold.
 The 160-acre smallholding was buried in deep snow, the cabin only had half a roof and the doors and windows were not yet in.
 Marie seemed to take it all in her stride, despite the culture shock after life at Windsor.
 Neighbours put them up until work was finished on the cabin, but life thereafter was incredibly tough.
 Marie learned how to drive a team and stack the wheat; once when Harry was ill, she mowed one hundred tons of prairie hay on her own.
+Rolla in the 1880s was a typical midwestern one-horse town set in a bleak, flat landscape – the kind in which only the most intrepid of emigrants would have wished to settle.
 Despite all the hardships, she came to love life on the frontier:

 ‘From the first I liked the immensity of sky and prairie and even though I sometimes was lonesome in the early days when we had so few neighbours, I never wished to return to England or to the luxuries of the life I had formerly lived.’